ahmedyassinebenayed-byte/Extracurricular/project/2D mini printer/README.md

-# Arduino-Based Linear Actuator with Stepper Motor – Ongoing Project
+# 2D Mini printer Arduino-Based Linear Actuator with Stepper Motor – Ongoing Project

 This repository documents the design, partial construction, and testing of a linear actuator driven by a **28BYJ-48 stepper motor** and **Arduino Nano**, intended for precision movement applications (e.g., small CNC systems or automated mechanisms).